open/close all folders

 - Majin Tensei is a decently-received Shin Megami Tensei spinoff in the Strategy RPG genre, which ended up doing well enough to receive one more successful sequel.
 Then came Ronde for the Saturn.
 Development was farmed out to Access while Atlus worked on other games, resulting in a game so legendarily awful that the release of a preview demo caused literally thousands of canceled preorders — numbers that were virtually unprecedented in Japan at the time.
 Not only did it kill the Majin Tensei series (the only release in the series since is a cell phone game that came out 10 years later), but Atlus wouldn't release another Strategy RPG MegaTen until Devil Survivor, twelve years later, which has entirely different gameplay from the earlier series to boot.

-- While SNK had previously attempted to move the Samurai Shodown franchise into the third dimension with Samurai Shodown 64 on the Hyper Neo-Geo 64 arcade board with limited success (average review scores, but new characters Shiki and Asura have appeared in other SNK games, such as Neo Geo Battle Coliseum), most of the other games in the series were strictly 2D until they tried again with Samurai Shodown Sen (an interquel to the SamSho 64 games) more than a decade later.
+- While SNK had previously attempted to move the Samurai Shodown franchise into the third dimension with Samurai Shodown 64 on the Hyper Neo-Geo 64 arcade board with limited success (it received average review scores, but new characters Shiki and Asura have appeared in other SNK games, such as Neo Geo Battle Coliseum), most of the other games in the series were strictly 2D until they tried again with Samurai Shodown Sen (an interquel to the SamSho 64 games) more than a decade later.
 The game was a flop, with reviewers criticizing Sen for its confusing controls, poor character balancing, and ugly graphics.
 After SNK's return to full-time game developer, they have expressed interest in reviving or rebooting the franchise, but time will tell how successful this venture is.

 - Super Robot Wars OG Saga: Masou Kishin III - Pride of Justice was made intentionally Nintendo Hard, forcing players to purchase its Downloadable Content, leading to said players returning copies of the game.
 At the same time, the Masou Kishin sub-series of Super Robot Wars was too spread out and late for most SRW fans to really care about it again (the gap between releasing its predecessors The Lord of Elemental and Revelation of Evil God was six years, compared to most sequels in other SRW sub-series being a year or two apart).
 The fact that developer Banpresto billed the sequel Super Robot Wars OG Saga: Masou Kishin F - Coffin of the End as the last Masou Kishin installment is evidence enough that no one wanted to bother playing this sub-series again.
 Ironically (and harshly, even by those haters), even if that last game actually performed better, that would end up as the last game made by Winkysoft (the one taking care of the subseries for Banpresto) before they declared bankruptcy in 2015.
 Only in 2016 was the silver lining revealed: Masaki and the Big Bad of Coffin of the End return in Super Robot Wars Original Generation The Moon Dwellers, meaning that even if the sub-series is dead, the characters still live on, especially since said Big Bad was created for the Masou Kishin sub-series.
-An ongoing rumor about how Banpresto cannot use a lot of Masou Kishin-exclusive elements into mainline SRW OG series was debunked as a result; Banpresto/Bandai Namco has full authority to use the characters and plot as they see fit.

 - The first Toe Jam And Earl on the Sega Genesis is a unique, well-received game that overcame initially-poor sales to become a Cult Classic for the system.
 However, pressure from publisher Sega resulted in the developers scrapping the novel Rogue-esque dungeon-crawler gameplay, resulting in the first sequel, ToeJam and Earl in Panic on Funkotron, being a more typical platformer game.
 While Panic on Funkotron sold better than the first title and still received positive reviews, fans of the original criticized it as a step back from the first game, a sentiment that's continued to hound the game in the years following its release.
 A third installment lapsed into Development Hell and emerged years later as ToeJam and Earl III: Mission to Earth for the Xbox, in which the series made the jump to 3D and tried to adapt the gameplay of the first two titles.
-Mission to Earth sold poorly and received mixed-to-negative reactions from both reviewers and fans, due to it hitting the Polygon Ceiling while also moving away from the series' standard funk sound in favor for hip-hop, among other things.
+Mission to Earth sold poorly and received mixed-to-negative reactions from both reviewers and fans, due to it hitting the Polygon Ceiling while also moving away from the series' standard funk sound in favor of hip-hop, among other things.
 The series went into hibernation once again until the developers were able to successfully crowdfund money to develop a fourth game, Back in the Groove, which reverts to the gameplay of the original title; time will tell how that game fares.